xvik/dropwizard-guicey/src/doc/docs/guide/bundles.md

 NOTE: If web installers used, then you may not need guice ServletModule support.
 To remove GuiceFilter registrations and ServletModule support use
 `.noGuiceFilter()`.

-### HK debug bundle
+### HK2 debug bundle

-`HK2DebugBundle` is special debug bundle to check that beans properly instantiated by guice or HK (and no beans are instantiated by both).
+`HK2DebugBundle` is special debug bundle to check that beans properly instantiated by guice or HK2 (and no beans are instantiated by both).

 Only beans installed by installers implementing `JerseyInstaller` (`ResourceInstaller`, `JerseyProviderInstaller`).
-All beans must be created by guice and only beans annotated with `@HK2Managed` must be instantiated by HK.
+All beans must be created by guice and only beans annotated with `@HK2Managed` must be instantiated by HK2.

 Bundle may be used in tests.
 For example using `guicey.bundles` property (see bundles lookup below).